pizzapanther/GAE-Bulk-Mailer/docs/mailers.md

 The Google Mailer uses the send mail system built into Google App Engine.
 This is system is the easiest to use but has [limitations](https://developers.google.com/appengine/docs/quotas#Mail).
 The biggest limit to note is that even if you get billed you still can not go past 20,000 emails per day.
-I've tried to talk to Google representives to see what the limit would be for premier accounts as their docs state it should be flexible if you go premier.
+I've tried to talk to Google representives to see what the limit would be for premier accounts as their docs state that it should be flexible if you go premier.
 However, they stated you could not go above that limit.

 ## Amazon Mailer (bulkmail.mailers.amazon)